vespina/foxrunner/README.md

 ## OBJECTIVE
-The idea is to allow VFP-based appps to run arbitrary code on a remote server and then query the result of the execution, using a REST-like interface.
+The idea is to allow any app to run arbitrary VFP code on a remote server and then query the result of the execution, using a REST-like interface.

 ## HOW IT WILL WORK